AcklenAvenue/acklenavenue.github.io/_job_openings/2023-03-28-v-v-embedded-software-engineer.md

 ---
 layout: job-opening
 title: "V&V Embedded Software Engineer "
-location: Onsite, Austin, TX, US
+location: "Onsite, Carrollton, TX, US "
 time: Full Time
 description: "An individual who can take on the role of our V&V embedded software  engineer.
 This individual will work in a development team as well as